 Collectively, these measures would help build a stronger, more inclusive and resilient financial system that works for all.

-If the reform announced today is to deliver on its promise, it must put inclusion at its heart, which means backing community lenders who are already doing the work on the ground.
+If the Enhancing Financial Services Bill announced today is to deliver on its promise, it must put inclusion at its heart, which means backing community lenders who are already doing the work on the ground.
 We believe these measures should form a central part of the Government’s economic security agenda.